 Take the ImPACT baseline test now >

-You will need a customer identification code to access the test.
+You will need a customer identification code to access the concussion test online.
 If you don’t already have a code, please contact our program coordinator at 908-598-7972.

 Patients who have sustained a concussion are administered the ImPACT test.
 Their results are compared to average test results for a non-concussed person of the same age and sex, or their own baseline test if available, in order to highlight cognitive deficiencies that may have resulted from the brain injury.